5G-ERA/middleware/docs/Where_to_start/roadmap.md

 *The 5G-ERA project was developed by the following partners under the [consortium](https://5g-era.eu/consortium/) with funding of the European Union's Horizon 2020 Research and Innovation programme under grant agreement No. 101016681.*

-For workshops demostrations and tutorials visit our [Youtube Channel](https://www.youtube.com/channel/UCFn5FI9OYLA9_jTwl2cwdFA/videos )
+For workshops demonstrations and tutorials visit our [Youtube Channel](https://www.youtube.com/channel/UCFn5FI9OYLA9_jTwl2cwdFA/videos )

 <p align="left">
   <img src="../img/MiddlewareArchitecture.png" alt="MiddlewareArchitecture"/>